 Working Paper Series Media of Cooperation

 The Working Paper Series of the Collaborative Research Center 1187 „Media of Cooperation“ promotes inter- and transdisciplinary media research.
 The CRC Working Paper Series provides an avenue for rapid publication and dissemination of ongoing research located at or associated with the CRC.
 The purpose of the Working Paper Series is to circulate work in-progress or preprints to the wider research community beyond the CRC.
 Publication in the Working Paper Series does not preclude publication of a more developed version of the same paper in another journal.
 Contributions from established academics and postdoctoral researchers are welcome.
 Editorial responsibility lies with the author(s).
 The journal’s ISSN is: 2567–2509 (Online: 2567–2517).
-As a limited number of copies will be circulated, the total number of characters should not exceed 40-50.000.
+We provide a limited number of printed editions.
 We ask interested parties to send a paper proposal (max.
 300 words) and a short biographical note (max.
 50 words) to email@example.com.

 No 21 (2021) “From Instruments to Containers, from Containers to Media: The Extensions of the Body“